 In general, the impairments are derived from the frequency and modulation tolerances specified for Bluetooth transmitters.
 Adding these impairments enables the evaluation of receiver performance with signals realistically anticipated from Bluetooth transmitters.
-All impairments required by the Bluetooth RF Test Specification to perform single- and multi-slot sensitivity tests are provided in Signal Studio for Bluetooth.
+All impairments required by the Bluetooth RF Test Specification to perform single- and multi-slot sensitivity tests are provided in the Bluetooth Signal Studio software.